TamimEhsan/interview-questions-bangladesh/docs/companies/optimizely.md

 ## Introduction

 [Optimizely](https://www.optimizely.com/get-started/) has recently expanded its global operations with the establishment of a new office in Bangladesh.
 Optimizely is a leading software company specializing in digital experience platforms (DXP) that empower businesses to enhance their marketing and product strategies.
 Optimizely offers a comprehensive suite of tools, including a robust Content Management System (CMS) and an integrated Content Marketing Platform (CMP).

+> [!NOTE]
+> Optimizely was part of the Y Combinator (YC) Winter 2010 batch.
+This is one of largest global companies which have office in Bangladesh.

 ## Interview Stages